P7-33/-SWAP-REVOLUTION.COM/README.md

 # Running tests locally

-Before tests can be run locally, Bitcoin browser must be built.
+Before tests can be run locally, Browser.Company.Com must be built.
 See the [building instructions](/doc#building) for help.

 ### Functional tests